novix-sa/Pyplan/docs/Quick Start.md

 You can inspect again the difference between the console output vs the node evaluation (Ctrl + R or double click).
 While the console output is pure text, Pyplan shows the result in a formatted table.
 ![Pandas Table](http://img.pyplan.org/Quick_start_first_table.png)

-Inspecting the node Code Tab you will find new buttons next to the Run button.
-These buttons are displayed whenever a node evaluates to a Dataframe/Pandas object type.
-The buttons links to [Pandas](https://pandas.pydata.org) wizards for helping Python newbies start learning Pandas.
-Through the wizards you will be able to select and filter data or create new calculated fields.
-The resulting code will be displayed on the code section at the left for you to pick up from there.
+If you inspect the “Code” tab of the node, you will find new buttons next to the “Run” button .
+These buttons are displayed whenever a node evaluates a Dataframe/Pandas object type.
+The buttons provide a link to  [Pandas](https://pandas.pydata.org/)wizards to help Python beginners start learning how to use Pandas.
+Wizards allow you to select and filter data or create new calculation fields.
+The resulting code will be displayed on the left-hand code section for you to pick up from there.

 ![Pandas Wizards](http://img.pyplan.org/Quick_start_wizards.png)

 ### Index